-For information on Arizona's MSA provisions, see the department's MSA brochure, Pub 542 at www.azdor.gov.
+For information on Arizona's MSA provisions, see the department's MSA brochure, Pub 542.

 You must add amounts received from an MSA here if any of the following apply.

 1 - You Withdrew Funds From Your MSA for Other Than Qualified Expenses